Fact Check: Rosen Report on WE Charity

 The Rosen Report states that minor covenant violations often occur.
 This is contrary to our analysis.
 WE Charity’s breach of bank covenants is the only instance that we have ever seen reported in charity audited financial statements.

 Given WE Charity’s large real estate holdings, in August 2019 Charity Intelligence reported the loan breach in context with the real estate holdings.
-Charity Intelligence did not believe nor suggest that WE Charity was in danger of mortgage default.
+Charity Intelligence did not believe nor suggest that WE Charity was in danger of default.

 The Rosen Report contends that critics’ (was Charity Intelligence the only voice reading the audited financial statements and raising this red flag?) conclusions were reached without sufficient facts having been gathered and evaluated.
 One hopes that the publicly available audited financial statements and the professional duty of accountants to report full disclosure is sufficient facts.